Plan Your County

 To continue growing in a way that meets the needs of our community in the long term, the County of Grande Prairie is reviewing and updating the plans, bylaws, strategies, and guidelines that shape local development.

-This project began in 2023 with the development of a Hamlet Resiliency Strategy and a review of the current Municipal Development Plan, which is the high-level vision for the County.
-What we hear and learn from this process will set the stage for the Land Use Bylaw and Area Structure Plan reviews that will happen during 2024.
+This project began in 2023 with the initiation of a Hamlet Resiliency Strategy and a review of the current Municipal Development Plan.
+What we hear and learn from this process will set the stage for the Land Use Bylaw and Area Structure Plan reviews that will follow.
 Ultimately, this work will improve the development process, create appropriate development opportunities, and ensure the County is growing in a way that aligns with the vision that residents have for our County.

 To be successful, we are asking those who live and work here to help Plan Your County.
 Your feedback is vital to developing plans and policies that work for the specific needs and culture of our County.